-IRVINE, Calif., Jan.
-5 -- Brandman University, a fully accredited adult education university within the Chapman University System, today announced the launch of its Master of Public Administration (MPA) degree, designed to meet the needs of the 31,000 working professionals serving in Orange County's city and county government who want to advance their careers and those interested in the public sector.
+IRVINE, Calif.
+(January 5, 2010) - Brandman University, a fully accredited adult education university within the Chapman University System, today announced the launch of its Master of Public Administration (MPA) degree, designed to meet the needs of the 31,000 working professionals serving in Orange County's city and county government who want to advance their careers and those interested in the public sector.
 Courses will begin on January 18, and applications for the inaugural class are still being accepted.

 Unlike programs offered at many other universities, many of the courses in Brandman University's MPA program will be taught by leaders in Orange County and city government, including David Morgan, retired city manager of Anaheim; Curt Pringle, mayor of Anaheim; and Allison Hart, retired city manager of Irvine.
 Also, former clerk of the court Alan Slater, and retired Judge Jim Gray, will help guide the development of the judicial administration component of the program.

 "As part of the Chapman University System, Brandman University's heritage and reputation has allowed us to attract these influential Orange County leaders to our faculty," said Brandman University Chancellor Gary Brahm.
 "We are confident and excited that this will help us to train qualified candidates for service in the public sector and improve job prospects for public sector leaders in Orange County.
 As with all of our other degree programs, Brandman's accreditation, personalized service, flexible schedules for working adults and high graduation rates are key benefits for MPA candidates."